Damillora/flora/README.md

 ## Features

-* Manage Wine and Proton prefixes
+* Manage Wine and Proton setups, configured in a `seed`.
+Each `seed` can have separate prefixes and runtimes.
-* Launch Proton using `umu-launcher`
+* Define application entries to be launched from a `seed`.
-* Use Start Menu entries to start applications in a prefix
+* Generate application entries from Start Menu shortcuts.
 * Automatically generate application menus for easy access to Windows applications
-* Use custom Wine and Proton runtimes for certain applications
+* Use custom Wine and Proton runtimes for a `seed`.
 * Transparent configuration, everything is laid out in `toml` files

 ## Installation